A multi-agent reinforcement learning model of reputation and cooperation in human groups: Results

 \section{Results}

+We simulated rounds of Clean Up with our computational model and compared its behavior against the behavior of groups of human participants in Clean Up.
+In both the model and the behavioral experiment with humans, we test the effects of the motivation for reputation by comparing two conditions: (1) an \textit{identifiable} condition, in which group members are individually distinguishable and thus contribution behavior is common knowledge,\footnote{See a human group playing an identifiable round here: \url{https://youtu.be/ohQrN46n9sQ}.} and (2) an \textit{anonymous} condition, in which group members are largely indistinguishable and cannot perfectly monitor contribution behavior\footnote{See a human group playing an anonymous round here: \url{https://youtu.be/AqCKDibiE9Q}.}.
+Identifiability allows the intrinsic motivation for reputation to act, whereas anonymity mitigates its influence on decision making.

+After training $N = 120$ artificial agents with multi-agent reinforcement learning for our model, we simulated rounds of Clean Up and compared the agents' behavior against the behavior of groups of human participants ($N = 120$) in Clean Up.
+For further details on the correspondence between the computational model and behavioral experiment design, see \textit{Materials and Methods}.

-Prior studies have repeatedly demonstrated that individual identifiability and the motivation to benefit from a good reputation encourage prosocial decisions, increasing group performance in social dilemmas \cite{hardy2006nice, ariely2009doing, van2010cooperation, wedekind2000cooperation, berridge2009dissecting, izuma2008processing, nowak1998evolution, engelmann2009indirect, phan2010reputation, milinski2002reputation}.
-We thus begin by validating the effects of the intrinsic motivation for reputation on group outcomes in our computational model.
-As expected, identifiability produced a significant increase in group contribution levels, $p < 0.0001$ (repeated-measures ANOVA, Figure \ref{fig:model_results}a).
-This increase in contribution levels led to significantly higher collective returns, $p < 0.0001$ (repeated-measures ANOVA, Figure \ref{fig:model_results}a).
+We begin by validating the effects of the intrinsic motivation for reputation on group outcomes in our computational model.
+As expected, identifiability produced a significant increase in group contribution levels, $p < 0.0001$ (repeated-measures ANOVA, Figure \ref{fig:model_results/a}).
+This increase in contribution levels led to significantly higher collective returns, $p < 0.0001$ (repeated-measures ANOVA, Figure \ref{fig:model_results/a}).
 When motivated to cultivate a good reputation, group members in the model increase their cooperativeness, resulting in higher payoffs for the entire group.

 Having confirmed that our computational model successfully captures the effect of reputation on \textit{how much} to cooperate, we next leverage the model to make novel predictions about the emergent spatial and temporal dynamics of group behavior.
 We focus on two behavioral questions informed by research on social-ecological systems.
 Specifically, we ask whether groups of humans sustain cooperation by allocating responsibility for public goods maintenance through spatial territories (``territoriality''; \cite{janssen2008turfs}) or through temporal rotation schemes (``turn taking''; \cite{ostrom1994rules}).
 Because prior reputation studies have focused on abstract economic games, they offer no predictions for these questions.